 - 22 November 2018

-With a crowd of almost 90 people, Goulburn and surrounds gathered together at the Grace Milsom Centre in Goulburn, to celebrate National Agricultural Day on the 21st of November.
+With a crowd of over 100 people, Goulburn and surrounds gathered together at the Grace Milsom Centre in Goulburn, to celebrate National Agricultural Day on the 21st of November.
 Regional Development Australia Southern Inland’s (RDA Southern Inland) annual occasion promised a celebration of the agricultural community’s resilience throughout the year.
 And with the help of an impressive line-up of guest speakers, a showcase of stalls representing their own local business and produce, a delicious BBQ, some blissful music and a wonderful audience, a celebration was indeed delivered.

 RDA Southern Inland’s Chairman Hugh Cooke acted as MC for night and Goulburn Mulwaree Council’s Mayor Bob Kirk opened the event acknowledging our farmers and the agricultural community.
 Bob expressed his admiration for their “knowledge and work capacity” and has no doubts that even though there will always be tough times ahead, “resilience will continue to shine through for the future”.